Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 - 4-period option ↔ Compulsory 2-period course (same subject)

 A change to a more advanced course (5 periods Mathematics or 4 periods option) is conditional upon the passing of an attainment test demonstrating the pupil’s ability to keep up successfully with the requirements of the course requested.
+The level test will be organised at the start of year 7.

 Turn the mobile phone to landscape for a better view.